hyperspy/hyperspy/doc/dev_guide/maintenance.rst

 `GITHUB_TOKEN <https://docs.github.com/en/actions/security-guides/automatic-token-authentication>`_
 to push code to the other branches.
-To reduce the risk that these "secrets" are made accessible publicly, for example, through the injection of malicious code by third party in one of the GitHub workflow used in the HyperSpy organisation, the third party actions (those that are not provided by established trusted parties) are pinned to the ``SHA`` of a specific commit, which is trusted not to contain malicious code.
+To reduce the risk that these "secrets" are made accessible publicly, for example, through the injection of malicious code by third parties in one of the GitHub workflows used in the HyperSpy organisation, the third party actions (those that are not provided by established trusted parties) are pinned to the ``SHA`` of a specific commit, which is trusted not to contain malicious code.